rblack42/ACCweb.cosc2325/Appendix/Projects/ProjectMakefiles.rst

 Header Files
 ============

-A header file is essentially a contract between two parts of yur program.
-IN our example, we need a contract between ``main.cpp`` which is going to call ``factorial`` and ``factorial.cpp`` which is going to provide that functions.
+A header file is essentially a contract between two parts of your program.
+In our example, we need a contract between ``main.cpp`` which is going to call ``factorial`` and ``factorial.cpp`` which is going to provide that functions.
 To make matters worse, these files are in different directories.